frandevel/publi-sms/README.md

 ### What is this repository for? ###

-* Provide the possibility to send sms's from java applications in a very simple
+* Provide the possibility to send sms's from java applications in a very simple way
 * Check current balance

 ### Contribution guidelines ###